ml4design/ml4design.github.io/tutorials/structured-data-module/tutorial.md

  ![replit how to]({{site.baseurl}}/assets/images/structured-data/image11.png)

 ## Task 9: Evaluation of the Model(s): **Evaluation Metrics**
 What other metrics can we use to evaluate our model?
 As you already know, there are a variety of metrics that can be used.
 To select the one that fits your problem it is important to know how to “read” each metric.
 Sklearn has made it quite easy for us to calculate a group of the most often-used metrics.
-To do so uncomment the following line:
+To do so run the following line:
 ```python
 print(classification_report(y_test, y_pred, target_names=labels))
 ```